When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Who is the Rockrider E-ST 520 bike aimed at?

-I’m going to see if I can get hold of one of these for a full test in the near future.
+I’m going to see if I can get ahold of one of these for a full test shortly.
 I think for £1399 it’s an absolute bargain.
-I was impressed enough with the Rockrider E-ST 900 but the E-ST 520 is £200 cheaper and there really isn’t an awful lot in it.
+I was impressed enough with the Rockrider E-ST 900 but the E-ST 520 is £200 cheaper and there isn’t an awful lot in it.

 What the Rockrider E-ST520 does is fill that gap in the market perfectly.
 It will also make it a more tempting proposition for people wanting to buy through the Cycle to Work Scheme.

 Another great value electric mountain bike from Decathlon, I look forward to trying this one out.